 Seafood, Fruits and Sandwiches

 This is a trifecta of favorites!
-Come learn how to different methods for cooking seafood, while also learning store seafood properly.
-You will also master fruit preparation, traditional sandwich preparation and new ways of preparing and serving sandwiches.
+Come learn about different methods for cooking seafood, while also learning how to store seafood properly.
+Students will also master fruit preparation, traditional sandwich preparation and new ways of preparing and serving sandwiches.
 And, well… who doesn’t love a great sandwich?

-This advanced course will introduce you to modern and traditional techniques in the preparation of cold entrées, pâtés, terrines, salads and sushi.
-This course also concentrates on the practical techniques of platter design and presentations.
+This advanced course will introduce students to modern and traditional techniques in the preparation of cold entrées, pâtés, terrines, salads and sushi.
+This course also concentrates on the practical techniques of platter design and presentation.